 Home » Indian Polity » Central Vigilance Commission

-Central Vigilance Commission: The K. Santhanam Committee on Corruption Prevention provided recommendations that led to the establishment of the Central Vigilance Commission (CVC) by the Indian government in 1964.
+The K. Santhanam Committee on Corruption Prevention provided recommendations that led to the establishment of the Central Vigilance Commission (CVC) by the Indian government in 1964.
 An executive resolution was first used to establish this commission.
-The Central Vigilance Commission’s main objective is to advise and direct the Central Government on topics pertaining to oversight and monitoring.
+Central Vigilance commission was given statutory body status in 2003.

 Central Vigilance Commission